vishwas513/SearchLastFM/README.md

 - Has been throughly tested, but haven't written TestCases due to lack of time.
 - The ideal running enivorment is iOS 12.4, should work just fine on iOS 13 but hasn't been accounted for explicitly.
 - Has been tested on real devices.
+- Project does not use third party dependencies.

 Please feel free to contact me anytime if there is some issue, or if you need more information.
 Thanks.